What Not to Miss in ARUBA, the Caribbean A-Lister

 Howsoever, if you don’t insist on being online 24/7, you’ll probably do with the free Wifi offered at every hotel and most restaurants and bars – just sayin’.

-In Aruba, they use mainly plug types A and B. Their voltage is 110 V and the frequency 60 Hz.
+Aruba uses mainly plug types A and B. Their voltage is 110 V and the frequency is 60 Hz.
 Occasionally, you also find outlet F which is common in Europe.
 As long as you have the right connecting plug, the voltage and frequency shouldn’t really matter as nowadays, all chargers have integrated adapters.

 By the way, you’ll find comprehensive travel info in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.